 4. Goldenrod

 Goldenrod is not the most common plant.
-However, if you add them to your landscaping, you will enjoy beautiful flowers from late summer to early fall.
+However, if you add them to your landscaping, you may enjoy beautiful flowers from late summer to early fall.
 Moreover, they also attract bats.

 5. Butterfly Bush

-Butterfly Bush Among the flowers that attract bees and butterflies, the butterfly bush also attracts hummingbirds and moths.
+Among the flowers that attract butterflies and bees, the butterfly bush also attracts hummingbirds and moths.

-Moreover, you can find it in additional colors such as blue, orange, and white.
+You will find it in colors such as blue, purple, orange, or white.
 The purple flowers will also attract wasps.

 It will require a bit of maintenance on your part, but it will be well worth the effort.
-Furthermore, you can grow them from seeds or cuttings.
+Furthermore, you can grow them from seeds, division, or stem cuttings.

 6. Coneflower